 Understanding What Truly Hydrates Your Face

-Keeping your skin hydrated isn’t just about adding moisture; it’s about helping your skin retain it.
-The outermost layer of your face, the skin barrier, plays a vital role in locking in hydration.
-When that barrier is disrupted, often by harsh products or over-cleansing, water escapes easily, and dryness quickly sets in.
+Keeping your skin hydrated is less about adding moisture and more about helping your skin retain it.
+The outermost layer, the moisture barrier, is what locks water in.
+When that barrier is disrupted, usually by harsh surfactants, over-cleansing, or stripping products, water escapes and dryness sets in fast.

 Jojoba Oil